Decision 2020: Where U.S. Presidential Candidates Stand on Housing Issues

 Biden has released detailed plans covering access to housing finance, fighting the racial homeownership gap, increasing affordable housing, protecting renters, fighting homelessness and increasing the supply of homes through zoning changes.

 Here’s a closer look at Biden’s housing proposals.
-(Note: Many of these proposals are quoted directly from Biden’s campaign website.)
+(Note: Many of these initiatives can be found in more detail in this memo.)

 Released a detailed $640 billion housing plan